 - Heat a medium-sized pan over medium heat and add the 1 tablespoon of oil and diced shallots.
 Fry until transparent then add the sliced garlic.
 Fry until soft and fragrant then add the chopped mushroom stems.
 Fry until browned, stirring occasionally, then remove the pan from the heat.
 Stir through the remaining stuffing ingredients.

 - Brush the mushroom caps on both sides with olive oil, sprinkle the insides with a bit of salt and pepper and place them bottom up in a baking dish.

 - Fill each mushroom cap with the stuffing and bake for 15 – 20 minutes or until the mushrooms are brown and soft.
 If the tomatoes or parsley begin to burn, cover the pan loosely with tin foil.

-- Serve with the dressing on the side to drizzle over the mushrooms.
+- Drizzle the dressing over each mushroom or serve with the dressing on the side for each person to drizzle themselves.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.